barumau/pandunia/espanya/pandunia-espanya.md

 be dara - fluir
 be estaci - pararse (detenerse)
 be ging - alinear
+be hogo - quemarse
 be jene - nacer
 be kai - abirse
 be loka - encontrarse (estar, situarse)
+be mal - ser de
 be mata - morirse
 be migra - migrarse (mudarse, trasladarse)
 be name - llamarse